Amitkr001/PayMe/README.md

-# PayTM Clone
+# PayMe

-Welcome to the PayTM Clone project!
+Welcome to the PayMe project!
 This project aims to replicate the basic functionality of PayTM, allowing users to perform transactions, view their account balance, and interact with other users.

 ## Features